UlrikaRakkaBrant/js-project-happy-thoughts/README.md

 > _“Sharing happiness, one thought at a time.”_

 A joyful mini social feed built with **React**, **Vite**, and **styled-components**.
-Happy Thoughts lets you post short positive messages, like others’ posts, and spread a little sunshine around the internet.
+Happy Thoughts lets you post short positive messages, like others’ posts, and spread a bit of joy.

 🌐 **Live demo:** [https://thinkhappy.netlify.app](https://thinkhappy.netlify.app)

----
+---git add

 ## 🖼️ Preview